OasisLMF/ODS_OpenExposureData/README.md

 **Liability**

-The focus for OED has primarily been on property cat business since its inception but has now expanded to support other lines of business.
-The initial (separate) liability data schema was released in April 2022 but has now been incorporated into the OED schema.
+The focus for OED has primarily been on property exposure data since its inception but has now expanded to support other lines of business.
+The v1 liability data schema was released in April 2022 and has now been incorporated into the main OED schema.
 See the 'liability field status' field here https://github.com/OasisLMF/ODS_OpenExposureData/blob/release/4.0.0/OpenExposureData/OEDInputFields.csv.

 &nbsp;

 **Cyber**

-The initial (separate) cyber schema was released in February 2023 bit has now been incorporated into the OED schema.
+The v1 cyber schema was released in February 2023 but has now been incorporated into the main OED schema.
 See the 'cyber field status' field here: https://github.com/OasisLMF/ODS_OpenExposureData/blob/release/4.0.0/OpenExposureData/OEDInputFields.csv.